The 60s Were Very Different

 Higher Rates of Smoking

 Smoking is decidedly out of fashion today, but back in the 60s everyone smoked… even pregnant women.
 Now, of course, we know that smoking causes cancer, but they didn’t then.
 Many lives were ended or ruined because of addiction to smoking.
+It was glamorized in movies, encouraged socially, and even marketed as healthy in some ads.

 Traveling Was Dangerous

 Cars for the 60s were very different to the ones of today.
 Not only did they not have airbags, some of them didn’t even have seatbelts.
 Yep, seatbelts weren’t even a requirement, despite the amount of lives they’ve saved.
 And the rates of drunk driving were higher.
+Roads were rougher, accidents more common, and vehicle safety just wasn’t a big priority.

 Medical Care Was Poorer

 People these days take it for granted just how good medical care is.
 In the 60s there weren’t anywhere near as many vaccines and antibiotics, and diseases like polio could easily cripple a person.
 Also, the vast majority of doctors were male, and many didn’t understand female healthcare.
+Misinformation, trial-and-error treatments, and risky surgeries were all too common.

 Not as Many Holidays

 These days, air travel is actually quite cheap.
 Not so for families in the 60s.
 To go abroad for a holiday meant years of saving up, and then it required hours in an uncomfortable airplane.
 And people would be smoking there too!
+Most families opted for local holidays—or none at all—because travel was expensive, inconvenient, and far less accessible.

 No Quick Communication